This is the first installment of a new recurring column on The Young Folks about the band Phish, their music and cultural impact.

 In 2000, the band went on hiatus at the height of their popularity, and after touring virtually non-stop for the entire 1990s.
 The band returned in December 2002, but ultimately broke up in the summer of 2004.
 They reunited in 2009 and have remained together ever since.

 What kind of music do they play?
 It’s just Grateful Dead-type stuff, right?

 However, Phish and the Grateful Dead don’t sound very much alike, with the exception of a few songs.
-While the way Phish formats its concerts owes a lot to the Dead’s free-flowing improvisations and unique setlists created on the spot, the two groups had whole different sets of influences.
+While the way Phish formats its concerts owes a lot to the Dead’s free-flowing improvisations and unique setlists created on the spot,the two groups had whole different sets of influences.
 The Dead had a strong country influence, and Phish never veered too far into that genre apart from their excursions into bluegrass specifically.
-Likewise, the Dead’s attempts at funk were mixed at best, but that style of music is a core component of Phish’s sound, especially in the late ’90s.
+Likewise, the Dead rarely incorporated funk into their music, but that genre was a significant component of Phish’s sound, especially in the late ’90s.

 Apart from the Dead, Phish’s other major influences are acts like Frank Zappa, Genesis, Talking Heads, Miles Davis and King Crimson.
 Zappa is a particularly significant influence on the band; Like him their music is as often quirky as it is technical.

 Phish typically play two full sets of music at each concert, taking a 15-30 minute break in between them.
 The band’s setlists are completely improvised and the members decide which songs they want to play on stage, and every show features a different combination of songs.
 Alongside their dozens of original songs, the band dots their concerts with cover songs from artists in a variety of genres, ZZ Top to Bill Monroe, TV on the Radio to Ween.